sevenhist/todolist/README.md

 ## 📝 Storing Tasks Data in a SQLite3 Database

 This project is a To-Do List application built with C++ and wxWidgets that allows users to create, manage, and persistently store their tasks.
 It integrates SQLite3 as a lightweight relational database to ensure tasks are saved across sessions.
 The application's user interface is intuitive, and designed with simplicity in mind.
+The application automatically adapts to all devices.

 ## 📦 Technologies Used